Why is memory important: Learning from past experiences

 • Retrieving

-Retrieving stands for re-accessing information from the past which has previously been encoded and stored for future use.
+Retrieving stands for re-accessing information from the past that has previously been encoded and stored for future use.

 The memory processes, encoding, storage, and retrieval.